Butterkeks-x86/FloatingIslands/README.txt

 This is a plugin that generates a fourth world alongside the Overworld, the Nether and the End.
 This world consists solely of tiny islands of dirt or stone with trees, tall grass, reeds, pumkins and much more...
-This plugin is inspired by the SkyblockSurvival, you start with a bucket of lava, a ice block, a melon seed and one bone to build a cobble generator first.
+This plugin is inspired by the SkyblockSurvival, you start with a little set of items to build a cobble generator first.
 This allows you to make it over to other islands and gain their ressources.
 Use water scaffolding to get down to the valuable stone islands with redstone and diamond ores.

 Installation:
-	Simply put FloatingIslands.jar in Bukkits plugin folder and restart your server.
+	Simply put FloatingIslands.jar in Bukkit's plugin folder and restart your server.

+Commands:
+	/floatingIslands join - join the FloatingIslands realm.
+Your inventory will be toggled for your FloatingIslands inventory.
+If never joined before, you will get a set of start items (see config).

+	/floatingIslands leave - leave the FloatingIslands realm.
+Your inventory will be toggled for your default inventory.

 Configuration:
 	level0-min-gen-height and level0-max-gen-height control the generation